lancs-gridpp/gridmon/README.md

 sudo make install
 ```

-You'll also need [Protocol Buffers](https://developers.google.com/protocol-buffers), so try one of these:
+You'll also need the compiler for [Protocol Buffers](https://developers.google.com/protocol-buffers), so try one of these:

 ```
 sudo dnf install protobuf-compiler